Events at Lassen Volcanic Park

 Lassen Volcanic Park Photo Contest

-Enter your favorite photos of Lassen Volcanic National Park, the winning photo will be on the 2023 Lassen Annual Pass.
-Photographs may be submitted beginning May and ends early Sept.
-2022.
-For more information, please contact 530-595-4444, ext.
+Enter your favorite photos of Lassen Volcanic National Park, and the winning photo will be on the 2023 Lassen Annual Pass.
+Photographs may be submitted beginning in May and ending in early Sept.
+2023.
+For more information, please get in touch with 530-595-4444, ext.
 5148

 - August 4th: Great American Outdoors Act Anniversary